adeoke/django-quarantine-workout-graphql/README.md

 # Running the tests on the container

-If for whatever reason, be it you do not want to install Python locally, or do not want to install pipenv locally then you can also run the tests on the container directly.
+You can also run the tests directly on the container.
-To do so ensure that you already have the container running (if you dont then type `docker-compose up` from the project root).
-In another terminal window, again from the project root input the following:
+Wou will need to ensure that you have the container already up and running.

+- On the terminal get a list of all the running containers:

 ```shell script
 $ docker ps -a # To get the list of running containers.
 Get the container name or id that is returned in the output from the command.